APPROVED LEGISLATION (RAMPA)

 THE PROPOSAL

 This legislation is backed by robust scientific evidence and a participatory process that involved representatives from various marine-related sectors.
-The new Azores Marine Park includes oceanic MPAs that safeguard 30% of the Azores' sea, with half of this area completely closed to any extractive activities.
+The new Azores Marine Park includes Oceanic MPAs that safeguard 30% of the Azores' sea, with half of this area completely closed to any extractive activities.

-The existing coastal MPAs remain under the current legal framework of the Island Natural Parks, with their review planned within a maximum period of three years after the legislation comes into effect.
+The existing Coastal MPAs remain under the current legal framework of the Island Natural Parks, with their review planned within a maximum period of three years after the legislation comes into effect.

 -

-23 MPAs within the EEZ
+23 MPAs within the EEZ, protecting 287,000 km²;

 -

-6 MPAs on PCE
+6 MPAs on the ECS, protecting 211,000 km².

 -